Particular/docs.particular.net/previews/cosmosdb/transactions.md

 [Outbox](/nservicebus/outbox) message guarantees work by bypassing the remaining message processing pipeline when an outbox record is located.
 Since this stage occurs after the normal bypass logic is executed, no [`PartitionKey`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.partitionkey?view=azure-dotnet) is available to locate an existing outbox record.

-This persistance introduces a new `LogicalOutboxBehavior` to locate the outbox record and bypass the remaining message processing pipeline in the same `IIncomingLogicalMessageContext` stage as the custom `PartitionKey` behavior.
+Cosmos DB persistence introduces a new `LogicalOutboxBehavior` to locate the outbox record and bypass the remaining message processing pipeline in the same `IIncomingLogicalMessageContext` stage as the custom `PartitionKey` behavior.
 As a result, the custom behavior must be inserted into the pipeline _before_ the `LogicalOutboxBehavior`.

 To specify the ordering for the custom `PartitionKey` behavior: